All systems are go for Star Trek: Discovery season 2, with production under way as of April 2018.

 The same could possibly be said for Jason Isaacs’ Captain Gabriel Lorca, who was stabbed and thrown into a ship’s reactor in the season one finale.
 Kurtzman told Entertainment Weekly that he could return to the show “somehow” – and Isaacs is said to be open to a return.

-Lorca’s killer, Michelle Yeoh’s Captain Philippa Georgiou, is likely to return.
+Lorca’s killer, Michelle Yeoh’s Captain Philippa Georgiou, has been confirmed to return in the series’ second trailer.

-What we do know for sure, however, is that all of the USS Discovery, including Sonequa Martin-Green’s Michael Burnham, Saru (Doug Jones), Paul Stamets (Anthony Rapp) and Sylvia Tilly (Mary Wiseman), are set to return.
+Meanwhile, all of the USS Discovery crew, including Sonequa Martin-Green’s Michael Burnham, Saru (Doug Jones), Paul Stamets (Anthony Rapp) and Sylvia Tilly (Mary Wiseman), are set to return.

 Shazad Latif’s Ash Tyler will also be back, after the reveal that he was the Klingon Voq, alongside Klingon Mary Chieffo’s L’Rell.